Salarlotfi1381/DFA-Machine-Toolbox/README.md

 - DFA string detector
 - NFA to DFA conversion
 ### Intro
-This project is a part of Automata & Lanuages Theory course in AmirKabir University of Technology
+This project is a part of Automata & Lanuages Theory course in Persian gulf University of Technology

 Let's see how these codes work
 ### How it's work